WDH Foundation News & Events

 Ongoing Needs

 The need for new, up to date medical equipment and improvements to the Hospital never ends.
 Everyone at the Hospital is constantly striving to improve the patient experience.
 Having the most up to date and innovative equipment and facilities directly improves the quality of healthcare that patients receive.
-The Foundation also provides financial support annually to the Wingham & Area Health Professionals Recruitment Committee to help bring quality physicians to our Hospital.
+The Foundation also provides financial support annually to the Wingham & Area Health Professionals Recruitment Committee to help attract quality physicians to our hospital.

 Thanks to the generosity of the community, the WDH Foundation is proud to have funded more than $10 million in medical equipment and facility upgrades at the Wingham & District Hospital.
 Donors like you have the power to keep this legacy going.
 By making a gift to the WDH Foundation you are providing our caregivers with the tools they need to serve the community.

 Gifts made to the WDH Foundation go directly towards high priority needs.
-Some of the essential items that are required in the 2023-2024 year include:
+Some of the essential items that are required in the 2024-2025 year include:

-• …and more
+- …and more

 Foundation News